blazium-engine/blazium-docs/tutorials/best_practices/scene_organization.rst

 track where things begin so that you can follow the logic as it continues elsewhere.
 It also serves as a bird's eye view of all other data and logic in the program.
 For traditional applications, this is normally a "main" function.
-In Godot, it's a Main node.
+In Blazium, it's a Main node.

     - Node "Main" (main.gd)